mindsdb/mindsdb/mindsdb/integrations/handlers/gmail_handler/README.md

 This creates a database called mindsdb_gmail.
 This database ships with a table called emails that we can use to search for emails as well as to write emails.

-You can also create a database by giving the credentials file from a s3 signed url.To do this you need to pass in the credentials_file parameter as a signed url.For example:
+You can also create a database by giving the credentials file from a s3 pre signed url.To do this you need to pass in the credentials_file parameter as a signed url.For example:
 ~~~~sql
 CREATE DATABASE mindsdb_gmail
 WITH ENGINE = 'gmail',